Maybe Tomorrow (True Detective): Plot

-Based on a tip, Bezzerides and Velcoro question a former movie production employee from the set, a person lights on fire the Cadillac that drove Caspere to the rest stop.
-They chase the masked man, who manages to evade them.
-As Bezzerides is near him, a truck nearly hits her until Velcoro takes her out of the highway.
-Afterwards, he asks her about the evidence of corruption the state might have against him, but Bezzerides claims not to know anything.
-In the final scene, Semyon returns home to find Jordan (Kelly Reilly) awake, who wants to reconcile after a previous fight they had.
+Based on a tip, Bezzerides and Velcoro question a former movie production employee from the set but realize he is innocent.
+While questioning him, a masked person lights on fire the Cadillac that drove Caspere to the rest stop.
+They chase the masked man through a homeless encampment, but the man manages to evade them.
+As Bezzerides nears him on the highway, she narrowly avoids getting hit by a semi-truck as Velcoro pulls her out of the way.
+Afterward, he asks her about the evidence of corruption the state might have against him, but Bezzerides claims not to know anything.

+In the final scene, Semyon returns home to find Jordan (Kelly Reilly) awake, who wants to reconcile after Semyon's incident at the IVF clinic.
 Semyon drops Santos' teeth in the garbage.
-She asks if they can talk, to which he says "maybe tomorrow".
+She asks if they can talk, to which he replies, "Maybe tomorrow."

 Production

 Development

 In June 2015, the episode's title was revealed as "Maybe Tomorrow" and it was announced that series creator Nic Pizzolatto had written the episode while Janus Metz had directed it.
 This was Pizzolatto's eleventh writing credit, and Metz's first directing credit.